OpenMOSS/Language-Model-SAEs/README.md

 - 2024.5.22 We propose hierarchical tracing, a promising method to **scale up sparse feature circuit analysis** to industrial size language models!
 Link: [Automatically Identifying Local and Global Circuits with Linear Computation Graphs](https://arxiv.org/pdf/2405.13868)

-- 2024.2.19 Our first attempt on SAE-based circuit analysis for Othello-GPT and found **an example of Attention Superposition in the wild**!
+- 2024.2.19 Our first attempt on SAE-based circuit analysis for Othello-GPT leads us to **an example of Attention Superposition in the wild**!
 Link: [Dictionary learning improves patch-free circuit discovery in mechanistic interpretability: A case study on othello-gpt](https://arxiv.org/pdf/2402.12201).

 ## Installation